Attention at Rest Stays at Rest: Breaking Visual Inertia for Cognitive Hallucination Mitigation: Conclusion

 \section{Conclusion}

 In this paper, we propose Inertia-aware Visual Excitation (\ours) method to mitigate cognitive hallucinations.
 Unlike existing methods that mainly target perceptual hallucinations concerning object existence or attributes, \ours explicitly models cognitive inference as the dynamic responsiveness of visual attention.
 Inspired by the observation that attention to visual tokens often exhibits persistent inertia, \ours identifies visual tokens that emerge relative to historical attention trends while distinguishing tokens exhibiting inertial behavior, enabling adaptive attention reallocation.
 To further mitigate persistent attention on inertia tokens and promote compositional inference, \ours introduces an inertia-aware penalty that discourages over-concentration and constrains persistent attention within localized regions.
-Extensive experiments demonstrate that \ours is effective across various base MLLMs and multiple hallucination benchmarks, with particular success in addressing cognitive hallucinations.
+Extensive experiments demonstrate that \ours is effective across various base MLLMs and multiple hallucination benchmarks.